PMP Salary Rises Defy COVID-19 Economic Disruption

 30,000 professionals representing 40 countries.

-In addition to salary information, PMI staff asked survey participants about data
+In addition to PMP salary 2021 information, PMI staff asked survey participants about data

 points related to position type, years of work experience, gender, industry,